cybersulu/telegram-queerconbot/README.md

 # Queercon Bot

 This project was forked off pabluk's sample code.
-Now with 200% moar Queery
+Now with 200% moar Queery for use on [Queercon](https://queercon.org)-related Telegram channels.
+It mostly serves silly responses for various keywords from the channel.

 # Serverless Telegram Bot